 Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

-- Pressure hose length.
-The twenty five foot hose on the Simpson pressure washer is horribly short and impractical for a contractor.
-If you plan on using the washer regularly, buying the longer fifty foot hose is a worthwhile investment, or you'll be wheeling the machine closer to you constantly.
+The twenty-five-foot hose on the Simpson pressure washer is horribly short and impractical for a contractor.
+If you plan on using the washer regularly, buying the longer fifty-foot hose is a worthwhile investment, or you'll be wheeling the machine closer to you constantly.

-- Hose inlet location.
-The inlet for the garden hose connection is located directly below the pressure hose inlet, which makes it difficult to unscrew the garden hose at the end of the work day.
+The inlet for the garden hose connection is located directly below the pressure hose inlet, which makes it difficult to unscrew the garden hose at the end of the workday.
 There should be more space between the two connectors.

-- Pressure hose holder.
-The holder for the pressure hose is small and doesn't work well with the longer fifty foot hose.
+The holder for the pressure hose is small and doesn't work well with the longer fifty-foot hose.
 Two brackets on the holder, instead of one, would keep the hose in place better.

 Is the Simpson Pressure Washer Worth the Money?

-For the price, the Simpson MegaShot is a good direct drive power washer for a painter, or a homeowner.
+The Simpson MegaShot is a good direct drive power washer for a painter or a homeowner for the price.
 For my painting business, it suits my needs.
-Most of the painting I do is interior, so spending a couple thousand dollars on a fancy power washer is overkill, but if you plan to do a lot of pressure washing, a belt driven pump will last longer than direct drive.
+Most of the painting I do is interior, so spending a couple of thousand dollars on a fancy power washer is overkill, but if you plan to do a lot of pressure washing, a belt-driven pump will last longer than direct drive.

 The main disadvantages I have encountered are mostly design flaws, especially the weird location of the pull cord and water inlet connector.
 A separate detergent tank would be nice, but the siphon tube works well.
 Once the tube is connected to the pump, using the black cleaning tip automatically siphons the cleaner through the machine for cleaning.
 When you're done cleaning, simply disconnect the siphon hose and remove the cleaner tip.